 Hence, when a cell of a specific tissue divides, it normally produces its own kinds of cell of the tissue to which it belongs.
 It never produces the cells of other tissues.
 Therefore, the process by which cells achieve this specification and specialisation is known as cellular differentiation.
-Differentiation of cell begins during embryonic gastrulation stage and continues through t formation.
+Differentiation of cell begins during embryonic gastrulation stage and continues through tCovid-19 has spread to 42 new districts since April formation.

-Actually differentiation has a genetic basis and the pro-
+Actually differentiation has a genetic basis and the pro